MicrosoftDocs/azure-docs/articles/batch/batch-custom-images.md

 When preparing your image, keep in mind the following points:

 * Ensure that the base OS image you use to provision your Batch pools does not have any pre-installed Azure extensions, such as the Custom Script extension.
 If the image contains a pre-installed extension, Azure may encounter problems deploying the VM.
 * Ensure that the base OS image you provide uses the default temp drive.
 The Batch node agent currently expects the default temp drive.
+* The managed image resource referenced by a Batch Pool cannot be deleted for the lifetime of the pool.
+If the managed image resource is deleted then the pool cannot grow any further.

 ### To create a managed image
 You can use any existing prepared Windows or Linux operating system disk to create a managed image.
 For example, if you wish to use a local image, then upload the local disk to an Azure Storage account that is in the same subscription and region as your Batch account using AzCopy or another upload tool.
 For detailed steps to upload a VHD and create a managed image, see the guidance for [Windows](../virtual-machines/windows/upload-generalized-managed.md) or [Linux](../virtual-machines/linux/upload-vhd.md) VMs.